 Most construction estimates are done by the project estimator, but they can also be created by the project manager, another manager or someone else on the project.
 It all depends on the size of the project and the makeup of the organization.

-Whoever works on the construction estimate will look at the construction plan and many other materials to determine what the overall cost of the build will be.
+Whoever works on the construction estimate will look at the construction plan and many other construction documents to determine what the overall cost of the build will be.
 Each person and organization might have a different method for making this forecast, but most will include these key components:

 - Direct Costs: This is money spent on construction activities, such as materials, labor and equipment.